Mikhail-Izioumtchenko/imatest/README.md

 generating non cryptographic quality random numbers.
 Non cryptographic RNG should be about the same in any language.
 I may be mistaken.
 Equally notorious perl syntax and looks is a matter of taste imho.
+Still it would be nice to have a testing client that supports MySQL X protocol.

 Q2: why mysqlsh to execute SQL and not DBD::mysql?

 Rapid Application Development it was, now it is all DBI within perl but mysqlsh in shell hooks.
+As a client mysql and mysqlsh are disappointing.